theimowski/SuaveMusicStore/index.md

 - `Db.upgradeCarts` takes `cartId` and `username` in order to iterate through all carts (returned by `Db.getCarts`), and for each of them:
     - if there's already a cart in the database for this `username` and `albumId`, it sums up the counts and deletes the GUID cart.
 This can happen if logged on user adds an album to cart, then logs off and adds the same album to cart, and then back again logs on - album's count should be 2
     - if there's no cart for such `username` and `albumId`, simply "upgrade" the cart by changing the `CartId` property to `username`
 - `logon` handler now recognizes `CartIdOnly` case, for which it has to invoke `Db.upgradeCarts`.
-In addition it whipes out the `cartId` key from session store, as from now on `username` will be used as a cart id.
+In addition it wipes out the `cartId` key from session store, as from now on `username` will be used as a cart id.

 Whoa, we now have the cart functionality in our Music Store!
 See the following link to browse the code: [Tag - cart](https://github.com/theimowski/SuaveMusicStore/tree/cart)